General

 How do I write a project description?

-How do I answer the application question in Uncovering Talent?
+How do I answer the application question for the Uncovering Talent focus area?

-There is only one application question for Uncovering Talent.
+There is only one application question for the Uncovering Talent focus area.
 It is important to provide a comprehensive overview of your activity, including what you are proposing to do, key outcomes of the activity as well as detailing why it is important for your career/practice.

 When you are forming your response, consider how your activity aligns with the assessment criteria.

-How do I answer the application questions in Evolve and Export?
+How do I answer the application questions for the Projects focus area?

-There are two application questions for Evolve and Export.
+There are two application questions for the Projects focus area.
 When you are forming your response to each question, consider how your activity aligns with the assessment criteria.

 You will need to provide a comprehensive overview of your activity, including what you are proposing to do, the timeframe you are delivering the activity, any key milestones and key collaborators on the activity as well as detailing why it is important for your career/practice and how it builds on your previous activity/work.